-Expats in Utrecht should be sure not to miss the annual Saint Nicholas Festivities that take place in late November and early December.
+Expats in Utrecht should be sure to not miss the annual Saint Nicholas Festivities that take place in late November and early December.
 The celebrations begin with the arrival of Saint Nicholas and culminate with an evening of gift giving (pakjesavond).
-Be sure to try the freshly baked ginger nuts and the traditional Dutch speculaas spiced biscuits
+Don't forget to try the freshly baked ginger nuts and the traditional Dutch speculaas spiced biscuits.

 Are you an expat living in Utrecht?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Utrecht.
 Please contact us if you'd like to contribute.